mutherr/kanji-converter/README.md

 ## A note on installation with Homebrew python

-When installing via `uv`, you may need to set the paths manually if using Homebrew python.
+When installing via `uv`, you may need to set the paths manually if using python installed through Homebrew.
 This will often manifest as the program reporting a missing `Python.h`file while building.

 ```